Cervical Artificial Disc Replacement

 A candidate for cervical artificial disc replacement (ADR) typically meets specific criteria based on their medical condition, symptoms, and overall health.
 Here are the key factors that determine candidacy:

-Patients with symptomatic cervical disc herniation or degenerative disc disease that hasn’t responded to non-surgical treatments (e.g., physical therapy, medications, injections).
+Patients with symptomatic cervical disc herniation or degenerative disc disease that hasn’t responded to non-surgical treatments such as physical therapy, medications, and injections.

 Candidates usually have issues at one or two adjacent cervical disc levels.
 Multi-level disease may require a different approach.